facebook

 Did the IM Resource Hub replace the IM Community Hub?

 The IM Resource Hub is now officially launched.
-Learn how the IM Community Hub evolved to the IM Resource Hub by reading this article on our IM Certified Blog entitled, The IM Community Hub is Becoming the IM Resource Hub—Here’s Why.
+Learn how the IM Community Hub evolved to the IM Resource Hub by reading this article on our IM Certified blog titled, The IM Community Hub is Becoming the IM Resource Hub—Here’s Why.

 What is the IM Resource Hub?

-No, we’ve made it easy for you to access the IM Resource Hub and the IM Resource Hub!
-You won’t need a username and password to access either.
+No, we’ve made it easy for you to access the IM Resource Hub!
+You won’t need a username and password to access.
 You’ll just simply visit the site, and you’re in.

 What will happen to my IM Community Hub login information (username and password)?

-Once the IM Community Hub is gone (or decommissioned), your username and password will not be retained for security purposes.
+Once the IM Community Hub is decommissioned, your username and password will not be retained for security purposes.

 I’ve bookmarked the links to my favorite resources in the IM Community Hub.
 Will I have to create new bookmarks once the IM Resource Hub goes live?